Esophageal rupture

-In most cases of Boerhaave's syndrome, the tear occurs at the left postero-lateral aspect of the distal esophagus and extends for several centimeters.
+In most cases of Boerhaave syndrome, the tear occurs at the left postero-lateral aspect of the distal esophagus and extends for several centimeters.
 The condition is associated with high morbidity and mortality and is fatal without treatment.
 The occasionally nonspecific nature of the symptoms may contribute to a delay in diagnosis and a poor outcome.
 Spontaneous effort rupture of the cervical esophagus, leading to localized cervical perforation, may be more common than previously recognized and has a generally benign course.
-Preexisting esophageal disease is not a prerequisite for esophageal perforation but it contributes to increased mortality.
+Pre-existing esophageal disease is not a prerequisite for esophageal perforation, but it contributes to increased mortality.

 This condition was first documented by the 18th-century physician Herman Boerhaave, after whom it is named.
 A related condition is Mallory-Weiss syndrome which is only a mucosal tear.